 On the other hand, significant work was conducted to encourage online filing via ePCT by the applicants.
-In that regard, INAPI and WIPO arranged public webinars for applicants to learn more about this tool from a practical approach.
+In that regard, INAPI and WIPO arranged public webinars for applicants to learn more about this tool from a practical approach perspective.
 After that, a user's manual in Spanish was drafted, which was revised by WIPO Officers.
-This new manual was successfully released and helped our users to have a better understanding when using ePCT when filing an application as well as fulfilling any Authority's requirement.
-It also enabled our users to file online, and as a result of this awareness-raising, a 100% online filing in INAPI as a RO was achieved on 2021
+This new manual was successfully released and helped our users to have a better understanding when using ePCT when filingto file an application as well as fulfilling any Authority's requirements.
+It also enabled our users to file online, and as a result of this awareness-raising, a 100% online filing in INAPI as a RO was achieved on-in 2021 which had a minimal decreased in 2022 to a 98%.
+Nonetheless, the online filing rate rose again to 100% in 2023.
+It is important to point out that our regional reality significantly differs from other regions where online filing is a common activity,; contrary to what actually happens in our region, sincehence p paper filing is an established costume among Latin-American applicants.
+Moreover, there are some national Offices within our region that do not allow online filing due to their national legislation, with all the processing issues that this restriction implies, both for applicants and any RO, ISA, and (eventually) IPEA appointed by the applicant.
+Moreover, there are Offices that do not take full advantage of the program or simply do not use it properly regarding some operations that involve ISA/IPEA, or IB activities, affecting the planning of their work.
+Therefore, INAPI is keeps on working toin encourageing online filing in every public PCT--related activity as well as point out the advantages of going paperless in PCT processes.